A common question about Solo 401k eligibility is: Can I contribute to a Solo 401k if I also have a 401k plan at my day job?

 With a Solo 401k, you can contribute as both an employer and an employee.
 The employee contribution limits are the same as a regular 401k.
 Employee contribution limits are per person, not per plan.

-✏️ Example: In 2025, if you contribute $10,000 to your company 401k, the maximum you can contribute is $13,500 as an employee to your Solo 401k.
+In 2026, if you contribute $10,000 to your company 401k, the maximum you can contribute is $14,500 as an employee to your Solo 401k.
 The total cannot exceed the annual employee limit set by the IRS.

 Employer Contributions Are Separate